itsFulcrum/Mnemosy/README.md

 -  Before you can run the project you need to Configure and Run CMake one more time because I use cmke to copy some dll's from OpenCV into the bin/Debug/ folder
 - After that you should be run the application

 currently the install process is a bit weird and with the dlls from openCV hopefully i can fix that somehow.
-It Can also be that the dlls from OpenCV in this repo do not work on your system.
-In That case you'd have to build OpenCV yourself and put the dlls and .lib files you build into the following folder:
-Mnemosy/Code/Dependencies/openCV/opencvBuild/install/x64/vc17/